 For people who have a substance use disorder, the costs can make an immediate and dramatic impact on their lives.
 Using alcohol as an example, if you drank heavily every night (an average of 4 drinks a night) at an average cost of $3 a drink, you’d spend more than $4,300 a year.
 That’s the cost of a used car, and after five years of this behavior, it can be the cost of a new car.
 The use of other illicit drugs could cost double that, with a gram of cocaine averaging $150 a gram in the U.S., according to the 2018 National Drug Assessment.
 Heroin is the most expensive at more than $900 a gram.
 Some drug-related habits can hit more than $10,000 a year.

 |Amount of Drinks per Week||Cost Per Week||Cost Per Month||Cost Per Year|

 How Addiction Impacts Finances

-While most people have set financial commitments, people addicted to drugs and alcohol may put their addiction ahead of living expenses and other financial responsibilities.
+While most people have set financial commitments, people with a substance use disorder may put their substance use ahead of living expenses and other financial responsibilities.
 A short-term need to fulfill a habit can take higher precedence than the long-term obligations of loan payments and bills.
 This choice, repeated regularly, can have significant financial impacts.

-Beyond the expense of the addiction itself, other financial effects of drug abuse include:
+Beyond the expense of the addiction itself, other financial effects of substance use include:

 Even one missed mortgage payment can lower your credit score, but if you miss several months in a row, you could face foreclosure.
 Mortgage servicers cannot file for foreclosure until the borrower is more than 120 days delinquent.
 If you’re behind on payments, it’s essential to know your rights.